Maxhajati/Job_Market_Data_Analysis/SQL Scripts/README.md

 LIMIT 10;
 ```

-Here's the breakdown of the top job recruiters in Canada's data industry:
+Here's the breakdown of the top recruiters in Canada's data industry:
 ![top_recruiters_in_the_data_job_market](https://github.com/user-attachments/assets/f852f1a3-ca14-4ace-a9df-4c7defd4f498)

 ## Work Model Breakdown
-The goal of executing this SQL query is to analyze the distribution of job postings based on work options within the dataset.
+This SQL query analyzes the distribution of job postings based on different work models.

 ```sql
 SELECT